MadelineMiller/ml-course-scheduler/README.md

 ## Where TF is everything??

--   `/server/server.js`: line 84 has the prompt
+-   `/server/server.js`: line 84 has the prompt.
+This file also has the .csv reading logic.
 -   `src/pages/homepage.jsx`: line 106 has the output (if you want to format it to look better/my formatting is giving you bugs)

 ### Credits